Fareed Zakaria: Career

 After directing a research project on American foreign policy at Harvard, Zakaria became the managing editor of Foreign Affairs in 1992, at the age of 28.
 Under his guidance, the magazine was redesigned to be published once every two months, moving away from a quarterly schedule.
 He served as an adjunct professor at Columbia University, where he taught a seminar on international relations.
 In October 2000, he was named editor of Newsweek International, and became a weekly columnist for Newsweek.
 In August 2010, he moved to Time to serve as editor at-large and columnist.
 He writes a weekly column for The Washington Post and is a contributing editor for the Atlantic Media group, which includes The Atlantic Monthly.

 He has published on a variety of subjects for The New York Times, The Wall Street Journal, The New Yorker, The New Republic.
 For a brief period, he was a wine columnist for the web magazine Slate, with the pseudonym of George Saintsbury, after the English writer.

 Zakaria is the author of From Wealth to Power: The Unusual Origins of America's World Role (Princeton, 1998), The Future of Freedom (Norton, 2003), The Post-American World (2008), and In Defense of a Liberal Education (Norton, 2015).
-He co-edited The American Encounter: The United States and the Making of the Modern World (Basic Books) with James F. Hoge Jr. His last three books have been New York Times bestsellers and The Future of Freedom and The Post American World have both been translated into more than 25 languages.
+He co-edited The American Encounter: The United States and the Making of the Modern World (Basic Books) with James F. Hoge Jr. His last three books have been New York Times bestsellers and The Future of Freedom and The Post-American World have both been translated into more than 25 languages.
 In 2011 an updated and expanded edition of The Post-American World ("Release 2.0") was published.

 Zakaria was a news analyst with ABC's This Week with George Stephanopoulos (2002–2007) where he was a member of the Sunday morning roundtable.
 He hosted the weekly TV news show, Foreign Exchange with Fareed Zakaria on PBS (2005–08).
 His weekly show, Fareed Zakaria GPS (Global Public Square), premiered on CNN in June 2008.
-It airs twice weekly in the United States and four times weekly on CNN International, reaching over 200 million homes.
-It celebrated its 10th anniversary on June 5, 2018, as announced on the weekly foreign affairs show on CNN.
+It airs twice weekly in the United States and four times weekly on CNN International.

 In 2013, he became one of the producers for the HBO series Vice, for which he serves as a consultant.

 Zakaria, a member of the Berggruen Institute, additionally features as an interlocutor for the annual Berggruen Prize.